Burl Cain: Tenure at Angola

 Louisiana State Penitentiary, also called Angola after the name of the slave plantation that formerly occupied its land, is the largest maximum-security prison in the United States.
 Many of the inmates are imprisoned for life or for equivalently long terms and are unlikely ever to be released.
 Commissioner Cain claims that under his tenure violent incidents decreased significantly among the inmate population as the prison transitioned to a model based on a Christian religious atmosphere and manual labor, enforced in part with threats of solitary confinement and other punishments.
 But his claims are highly disputed.
 During his tenure he became the most famous warden in U.S. history, but before he retired he also became one of the most controversial wardens in U.S. history.

 As warden, Cain created an exclusively Christian religious environment in which inmates who displayed adherence to the faith were rewarded and those who did not were punished.
 A branch of the New Orleans Baptist Theological Seminary was established at Angola during Cain's tenure, one of the prison's eight churches.
 In August 2006, the American Civil Liberties Union filed a lawsuit accusing then-Warden Cain and the Louisiana state prison system of hindering a Mormon inmate's access to religious texts.
 At least one Catholic inmate was also allegedly harassed for requesting to receive Mass while imprisoned on Death Row.

 Cain increased media access to the prison, and several documentaries were filmed at the prison during his tenure.
 He also established a television station at the prison and supported the newsmagazine and radio.
 Filmed events at the prison include the Angola Prison Rodeo, football, and boxing matches.
 Cain established a prison-run hospice program in 1997.
 In 2008, Cain became the longest-serving warden in the history of Angola.

 While at Angola, in September/October 2005, Cain also became the warden of Camp Greyhound, a temporary jail in New Orleans in the aftermath of Hurricane Katrina.

 In 2016, when he resigned, the prison had 3,600 inmates on 18,000 acres.
 Gordon Russell and Maya Lau of The Advocate reported that Cain's salary, $167,211 per year was $30,000 higher than that of James LeBlanc, Secretary of the Louisiana Department of Corrections and a previous subordinate and personal friend of Cain.
 According to Russell and Lau, many observers said that Cain was de facto the head of the department.

-In 2008 Cain said he supported continuing solitary confinement for the men known as the Angola 3, stating:
+In 2008 Cain said he supported continuing solitary confinement for the men known as the Angola 3.
+In a 2008 deposition, attorneys for Woodfox asked Cain: